peter-evans/kdef/docs/docs/getting-started.md

     - `retention.ms: "43200000"`
     - `partitions: 6`

-5. Execute steps 1 and 2 again to dry-run and then apply the topic defininition update.
+5. Execute steps 1 and 2 again to dry-run and then apply the topic definition update.

 ### from stdin